tumble1999/savaslabs.github.io/_posts/2016-06-15-git-merge-conflict-strategies.md

 To view the list of available merge tools along with other valid but uninstalled merge tools, type `git mergetool --tool-help` in your terminal.

-If your merge results in merge conflicts, you can type `git mergetool` to use your default merge tool, or you can specify the merge tool to use via `git mergetool --tool=<tool>`.
+If your merge results in conflicts, you can type `git mergetool` to use your default merge tool, or you can specify the merge tool to use via `git mergetool --tool=<tool>`.

 Most merge tools will iterate through each file with conflicts, giving you the opportunity to resolve the conflicts and save (i.e. `git add` them), or dismiss and revisit later.